Boyuan-Tian/ILLIXR-Evaluation/README.md

 # ILLIXR-Evaluation
 ## About:
 1. To minimize the changing of directories in the evaluation, we choose to move the data instead of the code. <br>
-	There are three folders during evaluation.
+	There are three folders for evaluation.
 	- Folder 1: A folder to store evaluation tools (this repo), e.g., `~/Desktop/ILLIXR-Evaluation/` <br>
 	```
 	$ git clone git@github.com:Boyuan-Tian/ILLIXR-Evaluation.git